Criminal Obstruction of Justice in Georgia

 (d) A person convicted under this Code section shall be punished, in addition to any term of imprisonment imposed, by a fine as provided by law which shall be at least $300.00.

 Generally, this means that purposely doing anything that interrupts an officer from doing their duties will convict you of a misdemeanor.
-There are two specific types of obstruction that can become a felony, however: 1) violence or threats of violence or 2) throwing bodily fluids on or near an officer (other than spit, which is just a misdemeanor).
+Two specific types of obstruction can become a felony, however: 1) violence or threats of violence or 2) throwing bodily fluids on or near an officer (other than spit, which is just a misdemeanor).
 The problem is that the statute doesn’t specifically explain what “obstructing” an officer is, so if you are facing this charge the court will instead turn to case law (a fancy name for precedent) to decide if an action rises to the level of obstruction as they determine whether or not to convict you.

-There are many, many behaviors which have been deemed to be obstruction.
+There are many, many behaviors that have been deemed to be obstructions.
 This can include (but is not limited to) anything that puts the officer in imminent danger, such as refusing to put down a weapon even if you aren’t making any threatening actions with it.
 It can also include instructing somebody to remove items from a scene to make an investigation more difficult.
 Even words alone can be obstruction, such as lying or arguing, or even yelling so loud that the officer can’t hear or interview a witness.
-Non-compliance can also raise to obstruction, such as refusing to get back in your car during a traffic stop because this keeps the officer from being able to safely exit their vehicle.
+Non-compliance can also lead to obstruction, such as refusing to get back in your car during a traffic stop because this keeps the officer from being able to safely exit their vehicle.
 Note, however, that while refusing to comply with an order can constitute obstruction, it must be an order and not a request.

 For Subsection B of the statute (“Felony Obstruction: Violence”), any physical contact or threats of physical contact will suffice.
 For Subsection C of the statute (“Felony Obstruction: Throwing”), examples of obstruction would include urinating on an officer, vomiting on an officer, throwing feces or semen at an officer, or getting your blood on an officer.

-Defenses
+Common Defenses

-The Officer’s Actions Weren’t Lawful.
-This charge can only hold up if the officer followed protocol perfectly.
+This charge can only hold up if the officer follows protocol perfectly.
 For example, if the officer had no legal right to pull you over on the highway, any obstruction after the traffic stop can’t hold up in court.
 Bixon Law is dedicated to ensuring that our clients’ rights aren’t violated and they aren’t subject to unconstitutional conduct from law enforcement.
+Any breach in protocol can be a powerful defense in your case.

-The Officer’s Duties Weren’t Impacted.
-No matter how irritated an officer may be with your behavior, if it can be demonstrated that your behavior had no impact on their ability to do their job then the charge cannot hold.
+No matter how irritated an officer may be with your behavior if it can be demonstrated that your behavior had no impact on their ability to do their job then the charge cannot hold.
+We work to show that any alleged obstruction did not hinder the officer’s capacity to carry out their responsibilities, which is crucial for disproving the charge.

-I Didn’t Know It Would Hinder.
 One of the requirements for this charge is that you “knowingly and willingly” obstructed justice.
 For example, if you lied to an officer during an investigation, the prosecutor has to prove that you knew that this specific lie would hinder their investigation.
+We focus on demonstrating that you lacked the intent to obstruct, emphasizing that your actions were not done with the knowledge that they would impede justice.

 In Williams v.
 State, Larawl Williams lived in a shed behind his parents’ house.
 Upon losing his job, his stepfather locked him out of the shed and ordered him to leave.
 Williams became irate and began throwing yard furniture and making threats towards his stepfather, at which point his mother called the police.

-At first, Williams refused to allow himself to be placed in handcuffs, and only offered his wrists once another officer arrived and threatened to spray him with pepper spray.
+At first, Williams refused to allow himself to be placed in handcuffs and only offered his wrists once another officer arrived and threatened to spray him with pepper spray.
 Williams was then placed in a patrol car, and one of the arresting officers heard him say that he was going to “Glock the other arresting officer when he got back out on the street.”
 The officer later explained at trial that, in street terms, this meant that Williams was going to shoot the officer.
 Williams then stared the officer in the eye and said that he “could take him one on one and that he would see him in the street and that a Glock doesn’t miss, and that he’d fuck him up”.
 These outbursts aside, however, he complied fully with the officers.

 Williams was convicted of Felony Obstruction: Violence for his threats, but this conviction was overturned on appeal.
 The court explained that the threats alleged in the indictment were made while Williams was already in custody and physically cooperating with the police.
 They concerned future acts of violence, not imminent acts that, if carried out, would have prevented the officer from completing Williams’s arrest.
-The obstruction conviction in this case could not stand because there was no evidence that Williams’s verbal threats obstructed the officer’s completion of their law enforcement duties.
+The obstruction conviction, in this case, could not stand because there was no evidence that Williams’s verbal threats obstructed the officer’s completion of their law enforcement duties.
 The court also hinted that Williams may have been able to have been convicted for refusing to allow himself to be handcuffed, but this behavior isn’t what the prosecutor referenced in the indictment and therefore could not be considered.

 This is an example of a successful use of the The Officer’s Duties Weren’t Impacted defense.
 Bixon Law frequently utilizes this criminal defense case law to fight for our client’s Obstruction charges to be dismissed.